arteria32/dashboard-ssr/README.md

 ### In Progress

 - [ ] Add suporting integretion by iframe
-- [ ] Add popups and  separeta block page
+- [ ] Add popups and separeted block pages

 ### Done ✓